kevinroy-lo/pipeline/README.md

 /*

-Briefing: You were contracted by a games company to program their latest hit game, PipelineWizard!
+Briefing: You were contacted by a games company to program their latest hit game, PipelineWizard!
 The only things you were given were a brief game design document and a lecture to "use your creativity".
 PipelineWizard is a simple fighting game that takes place in a magical universe where everyone is a wizard!